Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Background

-Multi-parameter persistence theory was introduced to address the shortcomings of single-parameter persistence theory.
-For example, persistent homology of the Vietoris-Rips complex is sensitive to outliers.
-This problem can be rectified by adding one more filtration that reflects density \cite{carlsson2007theory, lesnick2015interactive}.
+Multi-parameter persistence theory was introduced to address the shortcomings of one-parameter persistence theory.
+For example, one-parameter persistent homology of the Vietoris-Rips complex is known to be sensitive to outliers.
+This problem can be rectified by adding one more filtration with the consideration of other data characteristics such as density \cite{carlsson2007theory, lesnick2015interactive}.
 To use multiple filtrations simultaneously, multi-parameter persistence theory is required \cite{carriere2020multiparameter}.
 Persistence module is a generalization of persistent homology.
-Now we define $n$-parameter persistence module.
+Now we define $m$-parameter persistence module.

-\begin{definition}[$n$-parameter persistence module \cite{lesnick2015interactive}] Let $(\mathbb{R}^{n}, \le)$ be an order category, where $(a_1,\cdots,a_n) \le (b_1, \cdots, b_n) \iff a_i \le b_i$ for all $i$, and let $\mathbf{Vect}_{\mathbb{F}}$ be the category of finite dimensional vector spaces over the field $\mathbb{F}$.
-The $n$-parameter persistence module is defined by a functor $\mathsf{MP} : \mathbb{R}^{n} \rightarrow \mathbf{Vect}_{\mathbb{F}}$.
+\begin{definition}[$s$-parameter persistence module \cite{lesnick2015interactive}] Let $(\mathbb{R}^{s}, \le)$ be an order category, where $(a_1,\cdots,a_s) \le (b_1, \cdots, b_s) \iff a_i \le b_i$ for all $i$, and let $\mathbf{Vect}_{\mathbb{F}}$ be the category of finite dimensional vector spaces over the field $\mathbb{F}$.
+The $s$-parameter persistence module is defined by a functor $\mathsf{MP} : \mathbb{R}^{s} \rightarrow \mathbf{Vect}_{\mathbb{F}}$.
 Persistent homology is a special case of a persistence module, which requires a filtration for its construction. \end{definition}

 The challenge in multi-parameter persistence theory lies in the absence of a complete discrete invariant, which would determine isomorphism classes and represent the characteristics of an object in discrete values, summarizing multi-parameter persistence modules \cite{carlsson2007theory}.
 As an alternative, we consider an incomplete but practical invariant known as the fibered barcode.
 This approach involves one-dimensional reductions of multi-parameter persistence modules and is equivalent to the rank invariant \cite{lesnick2015interactive}.